What Makes Pearls Precious?

-Dating back as long ago as 5 BC, when the Romans and Egyptians recognized their uniqueness and natural beauty, the pearl has been crowned the Queen of Gems.
+To discover what makes pearls precious, we must go back as long ago as 5 BC, when the Romans and Egyptians recognized their uniqueness and natural beauty, and the pearl began its ascension to be crowned the Queen of Gems.
 Discovered by fishermen scouring the shores to feed their families, the oysters’ secret was soon found to be even more precious than the mollusk’s delicate flesh.
 Hidden within the oyster was the luminous sphere the fishermen held up to the heavens to marvel at the extraordinary luster of their new treasure.
 And so began their worship of the new Queen.

 Cherished, prized, and highly sought, the pearl has become a quintessential adornment, a statement of fashion, commitment, and even more.
 Before they were cultivated, the ocean’s pearls were found at the astonishingly low rate of merely one pearl for 10,000 oysters.
 This long, impatient period between each discovery only fed the desire for the elusive pearl, and all but assured this minute natural wonder as a rare item of status – along with those fortunate enough to possess them.

 Another Queen renowned through history, Cleopatra, owned the two largest pearls of her time.
 Placing one of them in a vessel containing wine so strong that it melted the pearl, and then performing an act demanding Marc Anthony ’s attention, she lifted the vessel, swallowing the wine – along with the dissolved pearl.
 She remarked that she had made her expensive toast to honor Anthony (with the added benefit of the wine serving them as an aphrodisiac due to the pearl’s association with the Goddess of Love, Venus).